StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ## Check Functions

-A check function is a reusable !user defined script! that defines a single function that based on some !parameter! inputs returns an output health state.
-Each time a check function is executed it updates the health state of the checks it ran for.
-If a check function does not return a health state, the health state of the check is unchanged.
+A check function is a reusable user defined script that includes a single function based on parameter inputs and returns an output health state.
+Each time a check function is executed, it updates the health state of the checks it ran for.
+If a check function does not return a health state, the health state of the check remains unchanged.

 ### Check function parameters